ChondroFiller: A Collagen Injection for Joint Care

 Frequently Asked Questions

-• No. It may help some people with osteoarthritis or joint wear; suitability is individual and benefits cannot be guaranteed.
+• No. It may help some people with osteoarthritis or joint wear, but it is not appropriate for every lesion or every patient.
+Suitability is assessed individually and benefits cannot be guaranteed.

 Where to go from here